Structural Equation and Multilevel Modeling in Mplus

-In terms of SEM, special cases with only observed variables include multiple regression and path analysis.
-With observed and latent variables a special case is confirmatory factor analysis (CFA).
-In terms of MLM with clustered or nested data, such as with people in work teams or students in classrooms, latent variables are used to model random intercepts and random slopes.
+In terms of multilevel modeling with clustered or nested data, such as students in classrooms or people in work teams, latent variables are used to model group averages and differences in effects across groups (i.e., random intercepts and random slopes, respectively).
 This allows estimating relationships at multiple levels of analysis.
-Importantly, both SEM and MLM can be used to model longitudinal processes and effects, for example with latent growth modeling (LGM).
-Further, SEM and MLM are special cases of a more general modeling framework that can be called multilevel SEM, which allows SEM at multiple levels of analysis.
+Multilevel models can also be used to examine longitudinal processes and effects, including latent growth modeling as a special case.
+Furthermore, both structural equation and multilevel models can be understood as special cases of a more general modeling framework that can be called multilevel structural equation modeling, which estimates structural equations at multiple levels of analysis.

-Conveniently, Mplus can estimate all of these with both traditional and Bayesian estimation methods, allowing researchers a wide variety of options for hypothesis testing.
-This 6-day workshop will provide an overview of various models and estimators in Mplus, including how to interpret results.
+Conveniently, Mplus can estimate all of these with both traditional and Bayes estimators, allowing researchers a wide variety of options for hypothesis testing.
+This 5-day workshop will provide an overview of these models in Mplus, including how to interpret results.

-5. Multilevel Modeling, including random intercepts, random slopes, multilevel path analysis, and multilevel structural equation modeling
+- Multilevel Modeling: Random intercepts, random slopes, multilevel path analysis, and multilevel structural equation modeling.

 Day 3 - SEM

 - Structural Equation Modeling

 - Multilevel Confirmatory Factor Analysis and Structural Equation Modeling